SEAPUNK/worker-process/README.md

 Dead simple worker child processes for Node.js with a modern Promise API and a binary IPC.

-For people who don't want to use external servers for binary IPC, don't want to mess with `child_process`, and want to use something that "just works".
+For people who don't want to use full-blown servers for binary IPC, don't want to mess with `child_process`, and want to use something that "just works".